-Figure 1-6.
+Figure 1-5.
 Setup for mixing polycarboxylate cement.

-- d.
-Characteristics of a Completed Mix.
-The correct cementing mix is more viscous than zinc phosphate cement.
-Because of its composition, the cementing mix flows adequately under pressure. - e.
+e.
 Precautions.
-The following precautions should be observed. - (1) The interior of restorations and tooth surfaces must be free of saliva. - (2) The mix should be used while it is still glossy, before the onset of cobwebbing. - (3) The powder and liquid should be stored in stoppered containers under cool conditions.
+The following precautions should be observed.

+(1) The interior of restorations and tooth surfaces must be free of saliva.

+(2) The mix should be used while it is still glossy, before the onset of cobwebbing.

+(3) The powder and liquid should be stored in stoppered containers under cool conditions.
 Loss of moisture from the liquid will lead to thickening.